danieler15/ERNewsFeed/README.md

 }
 ```

 This is a simple example of filling in values to show your feed post.
-First you must create a postView object that is a **subclass** ofERNewsFeedPostView.
+First you must create a postView object that is a **subclass** of ERNewsFeedPostView.
 In the future, different subclasses will draw different styles of posts.
 Currently, you must use ERNewsFeedPostViewDefault.
 Notice how values are set directly via the exposed labels that belong to the ERNewsFeedPostViewDefault object (see next section for more info about customization).
 The above would create a view like the first image above.

 ## Customization